Have you ever attempted to put an item into an array that requires moving half the items to create space?

 Explore ProgramFrequently Asked Questions

-1. What is a singly linked list in data structure?
+1. What is a singly linked list in data structures?

-A singly linked list is a dynamic data structure of nodes, each consisting of data and a pointer to the next node.
+A singly linked list data structure that is dynamic; each node consists of data and a pointer to the next node

 2. How do you implement a strongly linked in C?